Milnor invariants of string links, trivalent trees, and configuration space integrals: Background

-\subsubsection{Trivalent diagrams}
+\subsection{Trivalent diagrams}

-To express link invariants in terms of configuration space integrals, one must enlarge the space of chord diagrams to a space of trivalent diagrams (a.k.a. trivalent graphs).
-We review their definition briefly; for more detail, see \cite[Sections 3.1 and 3.3]{KMV}.
+Finite type invariants can be described in completely combinatorial terms.
+Trivalent diagrams help establish this correspondence, as well as more general results.

-\begin{definition} A \emph{(homotopy link) trivalent diagram} of order $n$ consists of $m$ segments, $2n$ vertices, some of which lie on the segments, and some \emph{edges} between vertices.
+\begin{definition} A \emph{(long) link trivalent diagram} of order $n$ consists of $m$ segments, $2n$ vertices, some of which lie on the segments, and some \emph{edges} between vertices.
 The vertices which lie on segments are called \emph{segment vertices}, while the others are called \emph{free vertices}.
-For a diagram $\Gamma$, we denote the set of these by $V_{seg}(\Gamma)$ and $V_{free}(\Gamma)$ respectively, and let $V(\Gamma) = V_{seg}(\Gamma) \cup V_{free}(\Gamma)$.
-We require \begin{itemize} \item each vertex to be trivalent, where both the edges and segments contribute to the valence of a vertex; \item every vertex to be connected by a path of edges to some segment; \item that no two vertices on the same segment are joined by a path of edges; and \item that the diagram have no closed loops (or equivalently, that the diagram has trivial first homology). \end{itemize} \end{definition}
+For a diagram $\Gamma$, we denote the set of these by $V_{seg}(\Gamma)$ and $V_{free}(\Gamma)$ respectively, and let We require \begin{itemize} \item each vertex to be trivalent, where both the edges and segments contribute to valence; and \item each vertex to be connected by a path of edges to some segment. \end{itemize} A \emph{homotopy (string) link trivalent diagram} is a trivalent diagram in which no two vertices on the same segment are joined by a path of edges.
+A \emph{chord diagram} is a trivalent diagram with no free vertices; hence a chord diagram of order $n$ has exactly $n$ chords. \end{definition}

-As in the case of chord diagrams, we consider trivalent diagrams up to homeomorphisms which preserve the orientations and labels of the segments.
+We consider trivalent diagrams up to homeomorphisms which preserve the orientations and labels of the segments.
+Denote the $\R$-vector space of chord diagrams of order $n$ by $\LC_n$ and the subspace of homotopy chord diagrams as $\HC_n$.